Is Milk good for weight loss? Dive in to know the benefits of milk for weight loss and how it helps in weight loss if we follow the proper diet.

 This is also recognised in the Dietary Guidelines for Indians published by the National Institute of Nutrition.
 It makes the following important points about cow’s milk and its inclusion in the diet:

-The fact that milk has fat has been on the minds of people for a long time.
+We have seen that the calories in one glass of milk is not very high.
+But the fact that milk has fat has been on the minds of people for a long time.
 Food manufacturers recognize this and as a result we have low-fat versions or skimmed versions of milk where most or all of the fat content is removed.

 But this does not mean that milk causes weight gain.
 In fact, the effect of full-fat dairy (milk, yogurt etc) on weight has been studied.